neolp/itmp/README.md

 * "callee"

 A Client can support any combination of the above roles but must support at least one role.
-The "<role>|dict" is a dictionary describing features supported by the peer for that role.
+The "<role>:dict" is a dictionary describing features supported by the peer for that role.
 This MUST be empty for ITMP Basic Profile implementations, and MUST be used by implementations implementing parts of the Advanced Profile to list the specific set of features they support.

 _Example: A Client that implements the Publisher and Subscriber roles of the ITMP Basic Profile._